adambrgmn/nock-slider/README.md

 This creates a slightly more advanced slider, even though the possibilities aren’t endless :smirk:.

+*Note that you probably need something like [Rollup](https://github.com/rollup/rollup) or [Webpack](https://github.com/webpack/webpack) paired with [Babel](https://github.com/babel/babel) to make this code run in most browsers.*

 Once a user clicks any of the buttons this will happen in sequence:

 1. `nockSlider` preloads the next or previous image (caching it in memory for next time) :arrow_down:
-2. The new image gets appended to the slider inner container (`.slideshow-innerContainer`) :arrow_down:
+2. The new image gets appended to the slider inner container (`.nock-inner-container`) :arrow_down:
 3. The new image gets the class `.img-enter`, the old image is still existing and gets the class `.img-leave` :arrow_down:
 4. 500 ms (note `opts.transitionDuration`) later the old image gets removed from from the DOM and :arrow_down:
 5. The `.img-enter`-class gets removed from the new image :checkered_flag: